Is the South Beach Diet Healthy?

 In 2017, Nutrisystem acquired the South Beach brand, and South Beach is supposedly undergoing some revamping to their meal plans.
 Amazon and other grocery store chains no longer offer South Beach branded foods at this time.
 You can also purchase a variety of books on the South Beach diet recipes and even their keto plan.

 - Encourages lean proteins, whole grains and healthy fats.

-- Phases 2 and 3 are reasonable and pretty well balanced (though I’m not a fan of restricting any types of fruits and veggies).
+- Phase 2 is reasonable and pretty well balanced (though I’m not a fan of restricting any types of fruits and veggies).

-- Phase 1 restricts most fruits, vegetables and whole grains and is not a well-balanced diet.
+- The Reboot Phase and Phase 1 restricts most fruits, vegetables and whole grains and is too low in calories.

 - Eating out is difficult, especially in the beginning.